othermod/PSPi-Version-6/scripts/README.md

 ---

-## 5. QEMU + binfmt (kernel-module distros and RetroPie)
+## 5. QEMU + binfmt (kernel-module distros)

-Needed whenever the host must *execute* ARM binaries: kernel-module builds run the headers' prebuilt arm64/armhf `modpost` under QEMU (Ubuntu, Kali cm4/zero2), and RetroPie installs packages inside a QEMU chroot.
+Needed whenever the host must *execute* ARM binaries: kernel-module builds run the headers' prebuilt arm64/armhf `modpost` under QEMU (Ubuntu, Kali cm4/zero2).
+(RetroPie used to install inside a QEMU chroot here; those images are now built by the separate RetroPie-Image-Builder repo and only downloaded by this one.)

 **Check registration:**